JulitaPineda/Programacion-Avanzada/README.md

 #### Tails
  * It is a data structure, characterized by being a sequence of elements in which the operation push its made in one extreme and Extraction Operation pop on the other.

+#### Memory
+ * Retained, or stored computer data stored for some time.
+They are three types of memory:
+  * Random access memory
+  * Direct access memory
+  * Memory register

 ### October 19th, 2016